alexncayer/accsc560assign1.1/README.md

+//Alexander Cayer 1-13-2023 CSC 560 Assignment 1.1 GitHub
+//Purpose of the assignment: Making a repository for server from unit 1 after making the server.js and users.json files, installing node and npm, typing in the npm commands in command prompt, and executing the 4 endpoint functions of listUsers, addUser, showDetail, and deleteUser.

+//Purpose of the users.json file below (text section here): To define three starting users and information about them in order to work together with the server.js file and when working within API applications like Postman.
+{
+   "user1" : {
+      "name" : "mahesh",
+      "password" : "password1",
+      "profession" : "teacher",
+      "id": 1
+   },

+   "user2" : {
+      "name" : "suresh",
+      "password" : "password2",
+      "profession" : "librarian",
+      "id": 2
+   },

+   "user3" : {
+      "name" : "ramesh",
+      "password" : "password3",
+      "profession" : "clerk",
+      "id": 3
+   }
+}

+//End of user.json here.

+//Beginning of server.js file down below:

-//Purpose of the server.js file (acts as text section here on GitHub): To help define the 4 endpoint functions and information needed to perform the 4 API tasks of listUsers, addUser, showDetail (or ":id"), and deleteUser (Tutorialspoint.com, n.d.).
+//Purpose of the server.js file below (acts as text section here on GitHub): To help define the 4 endpoint functions and information needed to perform the 4 API tasks of listUsers, addUser, showDetail (or ":id"), and deleteUser (Tutorialspoint.com, n.d.).
 This .js file acts as the entry point and references the users.json file, which helps people be able to execute the 4 endpoint functions within the API application of Postman.

 //defines the express, app, and fs variables while also making sure express, fs, and express() parts are executed and fully fleshed out. var express = require('express');